OFFERED IN FALL 2019!

 - Scientific plotting, animation, and video

-- Basic system management
+- Basic system management (all the work is on your own computer)

 - Managing project data, planning workflow